aerni/statamic-livewire-forms/README.md

 - Spam protection with a simple honeypot field and optional Google reCAPTCHA v2
 - Use your Statamic form blueprint as a form builder
 - Multi-site support; translate your form labels, instructions, placeholders, etc.
-- Configured and styled form views in Antlers and Blade
+- Configured and styled form views

 ## Installation
 Install the addon using Composer: